PeterPCW/promptSaver/README.md

 # AI Code Documenter Chrome Extension

+This branch saves the original version of this extension, which was built around code documentation.
+In the main branch I am updating the extension to be more general about saving/testing prompts in the browser.

 ## Overview

 Chrome Extension that uses openAI's API to add inline comments to a snippet of code.